 About Me

-I am currently a teacher consultant in the area of Assessment & Evaluation for the Windsor-Essex Catholic District School Board.
-I facilitate professional learning by working along side both elementary and secondary colleagues in the school and classroom settings.
-My 12 years of classroom teaching experience in the St. Clair Catholic District School Board spanned Grades 1 to 8, as well as Special Education.
-My 9 years of consulting with the Windsor-Essex Catholic District School Board have encompassed the areas of Assessment & Evaluation, Literacy, Numeracy, School Improvement and various system initiatives.
-Recently I have started my pursuit of a graduate degree in Educational Leadership through the University of Windsor, Masters in Education program.
+I am currently a Superintendent of Education (K-12) for the Windsor-Essex Catholic District School Board.
+I have served as an Elementary School administrator in WECDSB over the past 9 years.
+My previous role for 10 years prior to being an administrator was as a teacher consultant in the area of Assessment & Evaluation for the Windsor-Essex Catholic District School Board.
+As a facilitator of professional learning, I was afforded the opportunity of working along side both elementary and secondary colleagues in the school and classroom settings.
+My 12 years of classroom teaching experience, prior to becoming a consultant, in the St. Clair Catholic District School Board spanned Grades 1 to 8, as well as Special Education.

 Contact me via:

-Hi Kelly…
+1. Hi Kelly…

 A quick note to say “thanks for making the trek NORTH” to share your passion & energy with our pre-service educators during the recent Infusion Ed-Tech Conference.
 We have an embedded theme within our program that promotes the pursuit of collaboration (e.g., Teachers Helping Teachers with Technology).
 Both you and Ben did a wonderful job injecting inspiration into the attending crowd.
 I hope the experience was reward for you…perhaps our paths will cross again either via the cyber-world or face-to-face.